Skip to content

 Deposit Systems – Standard EN 1143-2

 As with EN 1143-1, the same resistance grades are applied, with a corresponding indicative insurable value.
-In practice, the highest certification level achieved for deposit safes is generally Grade D IV.
+In practice, the highest certified deposit safes reach Grade V (5).

 How Are Safes and Vaults Tested and Certified?